Skip to main content

 It is not known if Harvoni passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby during treatment with Harvoni.

-How should I take Harvoni?
+How do I take Harvoni?

-Take Harvoni exactly as your healthcare provider tells you to take it.
+Take Harvoni treatment exactly as your healthcare provider tells you to take it.
 Do not change your dose unless your healthcare provider tells you to.
 Do not stop taking Harvoni without first talking with your healthcare provider.

-Usual Harvoni treatment dosage for HCV
+Harvoni treatment

 How should I give Harvoni oral pellets to my child?